Curt Schilling: Boston Red Sox (2004–2007)

 Schilling began 2005 on the disabled list due to recurrent ankle injuries.
+He returned on April 13 and made three starts before landing on the DL again.
 He returned in July as Boston's closer.
 He eventually returned to the starting rotation and continued to struggle.
 The Red Sox made it to the playoffs, but were swept by the Chicago White Sox in three games.

 For the 2006 season, Schilling was said to be healthy.
 He began the season 4–0 with a 1.61 ERA.
 He finished the year with a 15–7 record and 198 strikeouts, with a respectable 3.97 ERA.
 On May 27, he earned his 200th career win, the 104th major league pitcher to accomplish the feat.
 On August 30, Schilling collected his 3,000th strikeout.
 Schilling has the highest ratio of strikeouts to walks of any pitcher with at least 3,000 strikeouts, and is one of four pitchers to reach the 3,000-K milestone before reaching 1,000 career walks.
 The other three who accomplished this feat are Fergie Jenkins, Greg Maddux, and former Boston Red Sox ace and teammate Pedro Martínez.

-In January 2007, Schilling announced on the Dennis and Callahan show that after talking with his family, he had changed his mind and did not want to retire at the conclusion of the 2007 season.
-He sought to negotiate an extension to his current contract, but Red Sox executives announced that they would not negotiate with him until after the season citing Schilling's age and physical condition as factors in their decision.
+In January 2007, Schilling announced on the Dennis and Callahan show that after talking with his family he had changed his mind, and did not want to retire at the conclusion of the 2007 season.
+He sought to negotiate an extension to his current contract, but Red Sox executives announced that they would not negotiate with him until after the season, citing Schilling's age and physical condition as factors in their decision.
 Schilling went on to say he would become a free agent at the end of the season, for the first time in his career, and would not negotiate with the Red Sox during the 15 days after the end of the World Series when the team has exclusive negotiating rights with potential free agents.
 On a June appearance on the Dennis and Callahan Show, Schilling stated he would accept a one-year extension to his contract at his current salary if the Red Sox offered it to him.
 Questioned on his statement, Schilling said, "I said I wouldn't negotiate a deal during the season, and I'm saying that now.
 But I would accept that offer."